top of page

 All Frisians once belonged to the north over the sea to the terrible corner and all were heathen, who were Frisians (Old-Frisian Emsinger Law). (transl. by IJssennagger)

 These texts date from the High Middle Ages.
-By then, Frisians were indeed a people who had recently changed their allegiance, from the heathen, barbaric north to the Christian, civilized south.
+By then, Frisians were indeed a people who had recently changed their allegiance, from the heathen, barbaric north to the Christian, supposedly civilized south.
 This is symbolized by the tribute or tax they had to pay, namely from the clipskelde to the huslotha.
 The word clipskelde is composed of the Old-Frisian word clippa/klippa, meaning 'to clink', and the word skelde, meaning 'debt'.
-So, a clinking-debt.
-Old-Frisian law prescribed that the pennies to be paid had to be so heavy that "ma him moeghe hera clinna jn ene lewen wr nioghen fecke huses" (meaning: one can hear them clink in a scale over a distance of nine house lots).
-The word huslotha is composed of the word hus, meaning 'house', and the word lotha.
-Of the latter, it is a bit unsure what it means, but it might mean 'part' or indeed, a lot or plot of land.
-The clipskelde was the tribute paid to the Norsemen/Danes for loyalty to an overlord.
-The huslotha was a tribute paid to the Franks.
+So, a clinking debt.
+Old-Frisian law prescribed that the pennies to be paid had to be so heavy that ma him moeghe hera clinna in ene lewen wr nioghen fecke huses ('one can hear them clink in a scale over a distance of nine house lots').
+The word huslotha is composed of the element hus, meaning 'house', and the element lotha.
+Of the latter, it is a bit unsure what it means.
+It might mean 'part' or, indeed, a lot or plot of land.
+Clipskelde was the tribute paid to the Norsemen, i.e., Danes, for loyalty to an overlord.
+Huslotha was a tribute paid to the Franks.

 Thet wi Frisa suther nigi and clipskelde urtege and wrthe tha suthera kininge hanzoch and heroch alles riuchte tinzes and togetha and huslotha urgulde, bi asega dome and bi lioda londriuchte, al with thet wi er north herdon Redbate tha infrethmonne, al thet Frisona was.